ankit4vision/POS-Demo-Product/Project Content.md

-# 🏪 Krimah POS System - Complete Feature & Module Documentation
+# 🏪 GoDown - Complete Feature & Module Documentation

 ## 📋 Project Overview

-**Krimah POS** is a comprehensive, full-stack Point of Sale and Inventory Management System designed for modern retail businesses.
-Built with cutting-edge technologies, it provides a complete solution for managing sales, purchases, inventory, customers, suppliers, employees, and financial operations all in one integrated platform.
+**GoDown** is a comprehensive, full-stack Point of Sale and Inventory Management System designed for modern retail businesses.
+Developed by **Codexaa Software Solutions**, it is built with cutting-edge technologies and provides a complete solution for managing sales, purchases, inventory, customers, suppliers, employees, and financial operations all in one integrated platform.

 ---